HarryDulaney/Java-Annotation-Tool/README.md

 # Java Logging Tool
-The purpose of this project was to built a custom logging tool by implementing Java annotations to define bindings.
+The purpose of this project was to built a custom logging tool by implementing Java annotations package to create custom bindings.